 Property Description Proxy Listening Port The port that the FTP Proxy will listen to for FTP control connections.
 Clients should use this port when configuring an FTP proxy (not as the port for connecting to FTP servers, which normally use port 21).
 Caching Whether of not data connections from anonymous users are cached.
 Note Data from non-anonymous users is never cached.
-Server Side IP Spoofing g Allows the FTP Proxy to imitate the FTP server's IP address.
+Server Side IP Spoofing Allows the FTP Proxy to imitate the FTP server's IP address.
 This supports FTP clients that do not allow transactions when the IP address is different for the control and data connections.
-Authentication Format Passive Mode Data Port Range t The range of TCP ports that FTP clients should use to establish a data con- nection with the FTP Proxy for passive mode connections.
+Authentication Format Allows a choice of authentication format the FTP Proxy can use when com- municating with FTP clients.
+Passive Mode Data Port Range The range of TCP ports that FTP clients should use to establish a data con- nection with the FTP Proxy for passive mode connections.
 Active Mode Data Port Range The range of TCP ports FTP servers should use to establish a data connection with the FTP Proxy for active mode connections.
 This setting applies to both native FTP and FTP over HTTP connections.
 Increasing the port range accommodates more requests from the same FTP server.
 Because of the TCP session TIME-WAIT delay (usually a few minutes), a port does not become available again for the same FTP server immediately after being used.
 As a result, any given FTP server cannot connect to the FTP Proxy in active mode more than n times in a short period of time, where n is the number of ports specified in this field.
 Welcome Banner The welcome banner that appears in FTP clients during connection.
 Choose from: • FTP server message.
 The message will be provided by the destination FTP server.
 This option is only available when the web proxy is configured for transparent mode, and only applies for transparent connections. • Custom message.
 When selected, this custom message is displayed for all native FTP connections.
 When not selected, this is still used for explicit forward native FTP connections.

-Step 3 (Optional) Configure the b basic FTP Proxy settings. -------- ------------ ----------------- ---------------------------
+Step 3 ((Optional) Configure th e basic FTP Proxy settings. ---------- ------------ -------------- ------------- -----------------